-By statute, IMRF must credit member and retiree reserves with 7.5% interest (approximately \$859 million for 2006).
-After providing for these credits and covering administrative and direct investment expenses, approximately \$1,879 million will be credited to employer reserve balances.
+By statute, IMRF must credit member and retiree reserves with 7.5% interest (approximately \$898 million for 2007).
+After providing for these credits and covering administrative and direct investment expenses, approximately \$871 million will be credited to employer reserve balances.

-IMRF will also credit beginning of the year positive employer reserve balances with 7.5% interest (approximately \$610 million for 2006).
-The remaining amount of investment income (approximately \$1,269 million) will be distributed to all employers as residual investment income.
+IMRF will credit beginning of the year positive employer reserve balances with 7.5% interest (approximately \$735 million for 2007).
+The remaining amount of investment income (approximately \$136 million) will be distributed to all employers as residual investment income.

-On average, employers will receive a credit of approximately 22% based on their beginning of the year balance.
+On average, employers will receive a credit of approximately 8.3% based on their beginning of the year balance.
 The additional residual income return beyond the normal 7.5% interest credit reflects the fact that, as a member of a defined benefit plan, IMRF employers share all the risks and rewards of investment returns.

-IMRF employers have received significant financial benefits over the last four years from the distribution of residual investment income-\$1,269 million in 2006, \$188 million in 2005, \$814 million in 2004, and \$2,060 million in 2003.
+IMRF employers have received significant financial benefits over the last five years from the distribution of residual investment income-\$136 million in 2007, \$1,269 million in 2006, \$188 million in 2005, \$814 million in 2004, and \$2,060 million in 2003.